cloud-hypervisor/cloud-hypervisor/docs/api.md

 collection of RPC-style, static methods.

 The API is [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md) compliant.
-Please consult the [Cloud Hypervisor API](https://raw.githubusercontent.com/cloud-hypervisor/cloud-hypervisor/master/vmm/src/api/openapi/cloud-hypervisor.yaml) document for more details about the API payloads and responses.
+Please consult the [Cloud Hypervisor OpenAPI Document](https://raw.githubusercontent.com/cloud-hypervisor/cloud-hypervisor/master/vmm/src/api/openapi/cloud-hypervisor.yaml) for more details about the API payloads and responses.

-### Location and availability
+#### REST API Location and availability

 The REST API is available as soon as the Cloud Hypervisor binary is started, through a local UNIX socket.